 5. Fund Categorization Example

 As an example, suppose three funds (fixed income, diversified U.S. equity and aggressive equity) are offered to clients on a product with a contract level guarantee (i.e., across all funds held within the contract).
-The current fund holdings (in dollars) for five sample contracts are shown in the following table.
+The current fund holdings (in dollars) for five sample contracts are shown in the following table:

+Table 7.3: Fund Categorization Example